← Back to lessons

 Set Up Your Workspace

-Before you build anything, you need two things: a clean folder and a clear idea.
+Before you build anything, you need a clean workspace and a clear idea.

 claude